SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex3/README.md

 ## Exercise 3.3 - Use Building Blocks in a Custom Section on the Object Page

 When a related entity (like Bookings) has many records, users need quick ways to slice the dataset (e.g. by flight date or booking status) without leaving the Object Page.
-Instead of building a freestyle filter bar manually you can reuse Fiori elements building blocks (FilterBar + Table) inside a custom section.
+Instead of building a freestyle filter bar manually you can reuse SAP Fiori elements building blocks (FilterBar + Table) inside a custom section.
 This exercise shows that extension points still benefit from metadata-driven building blocks, keeping code light while delivering consistent UX and feature parity with template sections.

 ### Exercise 3.3.1 Prepare Bookings Section
 Open the ***Page Map*** and the travel object page.
 Click on the delete button at the ***Bookings*** section.